June 17, 2015

 April 27, 2015

-I plan to do many more portraits of children on the spectrum.
-I feel very passionate about this project and I plan on displaying the work in as many places and possible, to raise awareness of autism and its prevalence in society, and to shed a more realistic light on the lives of people with ASD as well as those who care for them.
-Even though I never really considered myself a portrait artist, I like the concept that portraits have been historically reserved for ‘important’ people, and by creating these works, I am making a statement that individuals like my son should also be viewed as important, and even though some may have trouble expressing themselves, they too deserve to be seen, remembered and understood.
-I also hope that this project will dispel some of the myths (such as no, there is no “look” of someone on the spectrum) as well as fears that have been perpetrated by the media on this topic.
+Even though I never really considered myself a portrait artist, I like the concept that portraits have been historically reserved for ‘important’ people, and by creating these works, I am making a statement that individuals like my son should also be viewed as important; and even though some may have trouble expressing themselves, they too deserve to be seen, remembered and understood.
+I feel very passionate about this project and I plan on painting more portraits of children on the spectrum and displaying the work in as many places and possible, to raise awareness of autism and its prevalence in society, and to also shed a more realistic light on those affected by ASD as well as those who care for them.
+I also hope that this project will dispel some of the myths (such as no, there is no “look” of autism) as well as fears that have been perpetrated by the media on this topic.
 Most importantly, I want the viewer to see past the labels and get a glimpse of these kids as they really are.

 May 27, 2014